Bitbucket

 Where it falls short

-- Smaller community and fewer third-party integrations compared to GitHub
+- Smaller third-party integration ecosystem compared to GitHub

 Core Features